HOUSING PROJECT NEWS

 The project is proposing a rezoning for the site from the current P-1 Assembly Zone and RS-6 Single Family Zone to a Comprehensive Development Zone to permit the proposed form of development and density required to accommodate the mixed uses proposed for this site.
 The rezoning application for the site is currently under review – check back for updates on zoning application and public hearing dates.

 We are also asking for a parking variance to reduce required parking ratio for the 17 student units to 1.0 stall per unit, rather than the current Saanich requirement of 1.5 stalls per unit.
 We feel this requested variance is reasonable because students have a history of very low or no car ownership in the existing student units onsite and this location is ideally located close to transit hubs.
 The traffic study notes that student parking demand is likely less than 0.5 stalls per unit and supports this variance.

-During the construction process, the existing tenants on site in the North Wing will be displaced.
+During the construction process, the existing tenants on site in the South Wing will be displaced.
 LCS, LCC and M’akola Development Services are working on a comprehensive tenant relocation plan to ensure there are minimal effects on tenants, and those displaced have a safe, affordable and appropriate place to call home during the construction process.